4.1 Appendix 1: Guidelines for Approval of Intercampus Courses Originating Elsewhere than Berkeley

 - On recommendation of the Board of Admissions, a new or reentering student may be allowed to receive credit by examination for knowledge acquired since graduation from high school, either by independent study or at another institution, and for which he/she has not been allowed advanced standing credit.
 Application for such credit should be made directly to the Office of Undergraduate Admissions at Berkeley.

 - A student in good standing who is currently registered may qualify for course credit by examination.
 Application for such credit must be presented on a form, available from the Office of the Registrar, to the dean of the college or school.
-Credit by examination may be applied for any course listed in the current General Catalog for the regular sessions at Berkeley, provided that the student’s knowledge of the subject area may be tested properly by examination, in the opinion of the instructor in charge and of the department chair.
+Credit by examination may be applied for any course listed in the Berkeley Academic Guide for the regular sessions that year at Berkeley, provided that the student’s knowledge of the subject area may be tested properly by examination, in the opinion of the instructor in charge and of the department chair.
 (There is a fee for filing the petition.)
 In certain laboratory, field, or practice courses, an examination, either written or oral, may not be a satisfactory test.
 Credit by examination is not available if such credit would duplicate credit presented by the student for admission to the University or in elementary courses in foreign language that is the applicant’s native language.
 Further information concerning credit by examination may be obtained from the Office of the Registrar.

 The examination for credit may be the final course examination, if in the opinion of the instructor in charge, the final course examination provides an adequate test of the student’s knowledge.
 A special examination will be employed when deemed necessary by the instructor.
 The examination must be written, must be a comprehensive examination covering the entire course, and must be administered at one sitting, not to exceed three hours duration.